hualei213/BraTSUMamba/readme.md

 This is the official PyTorch implementatin of our project, BraTS-UMamba, which was early accepted by MICCAI 2025.

 ## Project description
-- we propose BraTS-UMamba, a novel Mamba-based U-Net designed to enhance brain tumor segmentation by capturing and adaptively fusing bi-granularity based long-range dependencies in the spatial domain while integrating both low- and high-band spectrum clues from the frequency domain to refine spatial feature representation.
+- we propose **BraTS-UMamba** to enhance brain tumor segmentation
+- **BraTS-UMamba** is designed to capture and adaptively fuse bi-granularity based long-range dependencies in the spatial domain, and integrate both low- and high-band spectrum clues from the frequency domain to refine spatial feature representation
-- We further enhance segmentation through an auxiliary brain tumor classification loss.
+- We further enhance segmentation through an auxiliary brain tumor classification loss
-- Extensive experiments on two public benchmark datasets demonstrate the superiority of our BraTS-UMamba over state-of-the-art methods.
+- Extensive experiments on two public benchmark datasets demonstrate the superiority of our BraTS-UMamba over state-of-the-art methods

 ## Network architecture
 <img width="2087" height="1247" alt="image" src="https://github.com/user-attachments/assets/afe0b265-9892-4d7a-9cf4-94784089e7c3" />